Please see details about this opening below. To apply, click here for the application.

 - You’re computer savvy (demonstrated word processing skills, ability to use the Internet to research job opportunities, familiarity with Salesforce preferred)

-Key responsibilities of the Job Coach include but are not limited to:
+Major Responsibilities Responsibilities of the Job Coach / Retention Specialist include but are not limited to:

-- Using motivational interviewing techniques as appropriate to help guide participants to goal achievement.
+- Use motivational interviewing techniques as appropriate to help guide participants to goal achievement

-- Maintaining weekly contact with participants to track their progress to interview readiness
+- Maintain weekly contact with participants to track their progress to interview readiness

-- Facilitating group sessions and workshops to build employment readiness skills
+- Facilitate group sessions and workshops to build employment readiness skills

-- Building positive relationships with criminal justice partners, including parole officers and other community based organizations
+- Build positive relationships with criminal justice partners in various settings, including parole bureaus and correctional facilities

-The compensation for this position is $45,000.
-Salary is commensurate with demonstrated experience and abilities.
+The salary range for this position is between $40,000 - $42,000.
 We also offer a comprehensive benefits package, including medical and dental coverage, paid parental leave, participation in a retirement plan, sick and vacation leave, paid holidays and more.
 We're a workplace that promotes continual learning and teamwork, offering lunch and learns, team outings, holiday gatherings and more for our staff.
-CEO is also dedicated to ongoing staff development and training, including regular training opportunities in Motivational Interviewing (MI).
-MI is one evidence-based skill that reentry and human service professionals can utilize when supporting participants to achieve their goals.

 More About Us